exasol/exasol-virtual-schema/README.md

 This project contains the Exasol dialect for the Exasol's Virtual Schema.
 Use this dialect if you want to create a Virtual Schema based on the Exasol database.

-If you want to set up a Virtual Schema for a different database system, please head over to the [Virtual Schemas Repository][virtual-schemas].
+If you want to set up a Virtual Schema for a different database system, please head over to the [Virtual Schemas Documentation](https://docs.exasol.com/database_concepts/virtual_schema/supported_data_sources.htm#Supported_Data_Sources).

 ## Features